 Have students open Side by Side 1 to pg.
 17, or pass out similar picture sheets.
 (You could also hold up big pictures, or draw on the board and mime the actions.)
 Pre-teach any new vocabulary for the pictures you will use later.

 Ask comprehension questions (“In picture 2, is she sleeping?”
 [No] “What IS she doing?” etc.)

 Guided Practice 1 (5 min.)

-After demonstrating with a student, have students mime various activities to their partners and ask, “What am I doing?”
-(During demo write this on the board).
+Demonstrate by miming an activity and asking, “What am I doing?”
+Then have students mime various activities to their partners and ask that.
+(During the demo, write it on the board).
 The partners guess, then take their turns at miming.

 Practice 2 (15-25 min.)

 Students hear, read, and tell or read aloud one or two simple stories to become more familiar with the present continuous tense.

 1. Have students open Side by Side 1 to pg.22 or pass out the picture story/stories you will use.
 Elicit the location of each story from students.
 Then ask comprehension questions to make sure they understand ‘in the park,’ ‘at home,’ ‘at the beach,' etc.

 2. Read the (first) story out loud while students read along.
 Ask what various people in the story are doing.

 3. Students in pairs read the story to each other.